Suunto D4i Novo Dive Computer Review

 Dive Log and Connectivity

-The portal also allows to plan future dives based on historic data.
-Dive data from the log can be analyzed in depth and displayed in charts.
+The portal also allows for planning future dives based on historic data.
+Dive data from the log can be analyzed in-depth and displayed in charts.
 This allows to make better choices and adjust alarms and dive times for future dives.

-What is missing in this scuba diving computer is a digital compass.
-This is provided in the next model up, the D6i Novo.
-It’s one of the features that can rarely be found on any mid-level dive computer so it’s not like the D4i would be the only mid-range model that doesn’t have it.
+It’s one of the features that can rarely be found on any mid-level dive computer so it’s not like the D4i from Suunto would be the only mid-range model that doesn’t have it.

 - Easy to use with only 4 buttons